Alegruz/alegruz.github.io/Notes/2022/07/English/EfficientRenderingStudyNotes.md

 To the cluster ke we attach an additional 10 bits of meta-data, which identifies the sample's original position relative to its tile.
 We perfrom a tile-local sort of the cluster keys and the associated meta-data.
 The sort only considers the up-to 16 bits of the cluster key; the meta-data is used as a link back to the original sample after sorting.
 In each tile, we count the number of unique cluster keys.
 Using a prefix operation over the counts from each tile, we find the total number of unique cluster keys and assign each cluster a unique ID in the range [0...numClusters).
 We write the unique ID back to each pixel that is a member of the cluster.
 The unique ID also serves as an offset in memory to where the cluster’s data is stored.

+#### Conservative Rasterization<sup>[OrtegrenPersson16](#OrtegrenPersson16)</sup>

+* If any part of a primitive overlaps a pixel, that pixel is considered covered and is then rasterized

+Algorithm:
+* For each light type:
+  1. Shell pass
+     * Find min / max depths in every tile for every light
+  2. Fill pass
+     * Use the min / max depths and fill indices into the light linked list
+  * When all light types have been processed, light assignment is complete, and the light linked list can be used when shading geometry

+Light Shape Representation:
+* Meshes are created as unit shapes, where vertices are constrained to -1 to 1 in the x-, y-, and z-directions
+  * To allow arbitrary scaling of the shape depending on the actual light size

+##### Shell Pass

+* Responsible for finding the clusters for a light shape that encompasses it in cluster space
+* Finds the near / far clusters for each tile for each light and stores them in an R8G8 RT
+  * Number of RTs == Maximum number of visible lights for each light type
+  * All RTs have the same size and format and are set up in a `Texture2DArray` for each light type
+  * Sizes of the RTs are the same as the x- and y-dimensions of the cluster structure (*tile dimension*)
+* Set `D3D12_CONSERVATIVE_RASTERIZATION_MODE_ON` flag when creating a PSO.

+Vertex Shader:
+* Each light type has its own custom vertex shader for translating, rotating, and scaling the light mesh to fit the actual light
+* `SV_InstanceID` is used to extract the position, scale, and other properties to transform each vertex to the correct location in world space
+* Sent to GS containing the view-space position and its light ID

+Geometry Shader:
+*

+##### Source Code Analysis

+Root Signature:
+* Default
+  * 1 CBV
+    * Camera information
+  * 1 SRV
+    * Point / spot lights

+`Draw`:
+* PSO Point
+  * Input Layout: `POSITION`, `R8G8B8A8_SNORM`
+  * Root Signature: Default
+  * VS: `LAPointLight.vertex`
+  * GS: `LA.geometry`
+  * PS: `LAfront.pixel`
+*

 ### Per-Pixel Linked List<sup>[Bezrati14](#Bezrati14)</sup>

 ```c